 Cortisol and adrenaline are your 'fight, flight or freeze' hormones.
 Whilst this sounds negative, these hormones can give you energy, focus, and increase alertness.
 Chronic, long term stress can cause larger health issues, and play havoc with the delicate balance that our hormones have with each other.

 During menopause, the adrenal glands take over some of the work of the diminishing ovaries and produce small amounts of progesterone and oestrogen.
-The body is wonderful at adapting to the transition to menopause, however, the adrenal glands cannot produce these female hormones efficiently when they are constantly pumping out stress hormones: the body will always choose survival over fertility.
+The body is wonderful at adapting to the transition to menopause, but the adrenal glands cannot produce these female hormones efficiently when they are constantly pumping out stress hormones: the body will always choose survival over fertility.

 When we experience stress, the body becomes primed for attack, and the adrenal glands choose to produce cortisol and adrenaline over the production of oestrogen and progesterone.
 This is bad news for menopausal women, as we need these hormones for our health and emotional well-being.